liquid4teur/Ansible/README.md

 		- Each module can take an argument (depending on how the module works): here the debug module can take a message argument.

 Plays are executed from top to bottom.
 Tasks are also executed from top to bottom.
+Playbook execution flows through each play in a playbook until all plays are complete.

 ### Executing the playbook